dwalend/Disentangle/README.md

 Disentangle
 ===================

 Disentangle is a kit for customizable graph algorithms in Scala, originally built for [scala-graph](http://www.scala-graph.org/).
 Most graph libraries available on the internet provide some way to find shortest paths, almost always via Dijkstra's algorithm.
 However, when you try to use the algorithm provided it doesn't match your needs and is sealed up in the black box of compiled code, custom data structures, and incorrect assumptions.
-ScalaGraphMinimizer uses exposed data structures based on scala.collection Seqs and tuples.
+Disentangle uses exposed data structures based on scala.collection Seqs and tuples.
 Its semiring-based graph minimization algorithms let you define exactly what you want to minimize.
 The library's core is based on ideas presented in Cormen’s massive _Algorithms_, “A general framework for solving path problems in directed graphs,” 26.4 in my 1989 copy.
 The high-level semiring structures are composable, which allows for a great deal of code reuse and customization.

 ## Changes in 0.1.2, the forth release